Liverpool midfielder Philippe Coutinho says that he does not regret his move to the Premier League after a troubled stint at Inter.

 The 21-year-old spent three seasons at San Siro, with his arrival in Milan coinciding with the club's fall from grace after five consecutive Serie A titles and a Champions League crown.

-Coutinho concedes that it did not work out for him at Inter after the arrival of Rafa Benitez but argues that their squad depth made it tough for him to get consistent minutes.
+Coutinho concedes that it did not work out for him at Inter but argues that the depth of the Nerazzurri's strength in depth made it tough for him to get regular game time.

-"Jose Mourinho was the manager when I was preparing to join them but he left before I moved to Italy," the Brazilian told The Daily Telegraph.
+"Jose Mourinho was the coach when I was preparing to join them but he left before I moved to Italy," the Brazilian told The Daily Telegraph.

 "I had a good relationship with Rafa; he was always very considerate towards me and gave me a lot of confidence.
 He cared a lot about all the younger players at Inter."

 Coutinho "didn't think twice" about a switch to Anfield when the opportunity presented itself in January and he has since flourished with the Reds.

 "Sometimes you can be a good player at a good club and for some reason it just does not work out," he remarked.

 "There is no explanation for it.
 Then you move to another club and it fits perfectly straight away and you feel comfortable.

 "I had some chances at Inter but, after a few years – certainly by the time Liverpool were interested – I was not getting many chances.